Step by step instructions for drawing a cute dog’s head with big eyes, pointy ears, and a cute snout.

 Not all animal drawing lessons need to fit the entire animal on one sheet of paper.
 Sometimes it’s fun to just focus on the part that is the most expressive, like the face.
 This tutorial features a simple dog with a cute smile, wagging tongue and big adorable ears.

 If you notice that your students tend to not use their entire paper, and are drawing on the small side, this close up view of a dog face will mix things up for them.
-Drawing small is a natural tendency that many young artists start out with.
+Drawing small is a natural tendency that many beginner artists start out with.
 It’s kind of like a comfortable approach they are used to, so it helps to give them a project that asks them to think BIG, and fill up their entire sheet of paper.

 Time needed: 45 minutes.

 How to Draw a Dog Face

 - Draw the dog’s eyes, dog nose and mouth.
 Add extra circles for the highlights in the eyes.

 - Add the tongue and face lines.

 - Add scruffy fur on the cheeks.